baraban7890/Unmasking-Anxiety/README.md

 * **Single Respondent per Housing Unit:** Potential bias from only one respondent per unit.

 ## End Goal
 The project's ultimate goal is to predict whether a group may be at risk for depressive or anxiety symptoms and provide insights to potential clients for resource allocation in mental health services.
+At risk is being defined as having a significantly higher predicted symptom rate than the national average

 ## At-Risk Groups
 * **By Age:** 18-29